The day has come for you to consider LASIK—an excellent option for correcting your vision.

 Barnet Dulaney Perkins Eye Center offers various ways to help make LASIK affordable to any patient interested in undergoing the procedure.
 Just ask any of our Vision Correction Counselors for more information about financing options.

-Our free consultation is designed to provide you with as much information as possible, so you can make an informed and confident decision as to whether LASIK surgery is right for you.
+Our free consultation is designed to provide you with as much information as possible, so you can make an informed and confident decision about whether LASIK surgery is right for you.
 You’ll never feel pressured—just educated.

 We also offer the convenience of having your consultation, ophthalmologists and optometrists, surgery, and post-op care all under one roof.
 That includes Saturday hours to accommodate your busy work schedule.